Metafold3d/metafold-three.js/README.md

 ## Usage

 > [!IMPORTANT]
-> Note that using this example may consume account import/export tokens!
+> Using this example may consume import/export tokens from your account.

-To run locally:
+Run a HTTP server to serve files locally, e.g.:

 ```
 npx serve